parodos-dev/orchestrator-helm-chart/README.md

       ```console
       helm install orchestrator orchestrator --set orchestrator.devmode=true \
           --set rhdhOperator.github.token=$GITHUB_TOKEN \
+          --set rhdhOperator.k8s.clusterToken=$K8S_CLUSTER_TOKEN \
+          --set rhdhOperator.k8s.clusterUrl=$K8S_CLUSTER_URL
       ```
-   * **Option 2: Deploy PostgreSQL reference implementation**
+   * **Option 2: Deploy with persistence**
       1. Deploy PostgreSQL reference implementation following these [instructions](https://github.com/parodos-dev/orchestrator-helm-chart/blob/gh-pages/postgresql/README.md)
       2. Install the orchestrator Helm chart:
         ```console
         helm install orchestrator orchestrator --set rhdhOperator.github.token=$GITHUB_TOKEN
         ```
-  5. Run the commands prompted at the end of the previous step to wait until the services are ready.
+2. Run the commands prompted at the end of the previous step to wait until the services are ready.

 ### Quick installation with GitOps
 1. Install `Red Hat OpenShift Pipelines` and `Red Hat OpenShift GitOps` operators following these [instructions](https://github.com/parodos-dev/orchestrator-helm-chart/blob/main/GitOps.md)
+The Orchestrator installs RHDH and imports software templates designed for bootstrapping workflow development.
+These templates are crafted to ease the development lifecycle, including a Tekton pipeline to build workflow images and generate the workflow images.
+Furthermore, ArgoCD is utilized to monitor any changes made to the workflow repository and to automatically trigger the Tekton pipelines as needed.
+This installation process ensures that all necessary Tekton and ArgoCD resources are provisioned within the same cluster.

-2. Run the following command to set up environment variables:
+1. Run the following command to set up environment variables:
     ```console
-    ./hack/setenv.sh
+    ./hack/setenv.sh --use-default
     ```
-  - Accept all default values
+    This script generates a `.env` file that contains all the calculate environment variables.

+    >**NOTE:** If you don't want to use the default values, omit the `--use-default` and the script will prompt you for input.
     - Provide GH Token (created as describe in prerequisite section)
+    > **NOTE:**
+    > Default values are calculated as follows:
+    >  * `WORKFLOW_NAMESPACE`: Default value is set to `sonataflow-infra`.
+    >  * `K8S_CLUSTER_URL`: The URL of the Kubernetes cluster is obtained dynamically using `oc whoami --show-server`.
+    >  * `K8S_CLUSTER_TOKEN`: The value is obtained dynamically based on the provided namespace and service account.
+    >  * `GITHUB_TOKEN`: This value is prompted from the user during script execution and is not predefined.
+    >  * `ARGOCD_NAMESPACE`: Default value is set to `orchestrator-gitops`.
+    >  * `ARGOCD_URL`: This value is dynamically obtained based on the first ArgoCD instance available.
+    >  * `ARGOCD_USERNAME`: Default value is set to `admin`.
+    >  * `ARGOCD_PASSWORD`: This value is dynamically obtained based on the first ArgoCD instance available.

-3. Source the environment variables by running
+2. Source the environment variables by running
     ```console
     source .env
     ```
-4. Install the orchestrator chart using one of the following options:
+3. Install the orchestrator chart using one of the following options:
    * **Option 1: Install the chart with SonataFlow services in ephemeral mode for evaluation purposes**
       ```console
       helm install orchestrator orchestrator --set orchestrator.devmode=true \